Nereuxofficial/duckblog/content/posts/nanomq-double-free/index.md

 For me personally, the solution is to use Rust as a safe language with essentially the same speed as C, with a lot of safety features built in and great syntax and tooling.
 But I'm not going to go into that here.

-You might've seen that MCloudTT was also fuzzed and marked as our broker.
-I am not here to advertise our broker, because it is not a replacement for any of the other brokers in comparison.
-It only implements a subset of MQTT v5, is not MQTT v3 compatible and does not support wildcards.
+You might've seen that [MCloudTT](https://github.com/mcloudtt/mcloudtt) was also fuzzed and marked as our broker.
+I am not here to advertise our broker, becauseit is not a replacement for any of the other brokers in comparison.
+It only implements a subset of MQTT v5, is not MQTT v3/v4 compatible and does not support wildcards.

 However, while it is not even performance oriented or optimised, it is still faster than Brokers written in garbage-collected Languages like Java and is not performance-wise far behind the C brokers.